mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 New architectures are included in addition to the original methods in the Interspeech paper.

+If you are looking for the original repository containing the Fisher recipe and the data list, simply switch to branch "cvector_v1".

 ## Introduction

 In the original Interspeech paper, we proposed two speaker embeddings, x-vector with multitask learning and phonetic adaptation.